kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated coffee website  with HTML CSS and JavaScript
+Animated coffee shopt website  with HTML CSS and JavaScript